is a weekly electronic

 should be uploaded as separate, editable files.
 Graphs

 should be provided in Excel format.
-If that is not possible, vector files such as
+If that is not possible, graphs, as well as phylogenetic trees etc,

 We need the illustration to be linked to the original data.
 Bitmap files (.jpg,